 - Leaving for a competitor

-And if your subscribers are especially frustrated with your emails, they may go straight to marking you as spam instead—and this hurts your overall email deliverability.
+Subscribers might also unsubscribe because their situation, needs, or interests changed.
+Perhaps these changing circumstances are important to consider for empathizing with your audience and even growing your product or service line to fit the evolving needs of your subscribers.
+If your subscribers are especially frustrated with your emails, they may go straight to marking you as spam instead; this hurts your overall email deliverability.

-All this to say that you can help prevent unsubscribes and spam complaints with a thoughtful preference center that addresses the reasons your specific audience might unsubscribe from your emails—so they choose to stay on your list instead.
+You can help prevent unsubscribes and spam complaints with a thoughtful preference center that addresses your specific audience and accommodates their needs, to keep them engaged longer.

-But email preference centers don’t have to be complicated, and they’re worth the time and effort to create.
-Keep reading to find out why.
+Email preference centers don’t have to be complicated, and they’re worth the time and effort to create to build more first-party data and brand loyalty.

 The benefits of email preference centers